PrefectHQ/prefect-dask/README.md

 ## Integrate with Prefect flows

 Perhaps you're already working with Prefect flows.
-It downloads many images to train your machine learning model--the problem is that it runs slow because it's executed sequentially.
+Say your flow downloads many images to train your machine learning model.
+Unfortunately, the it takes a long time to download your flows because your code is running sequentially.

-With `prefect-dask`, you can parallelize your flow, and the best part is that it's as easy as:
+After installing `prefect-dask` you can parallelize your flow in three simple steps:

-1. Adding the import: `from prefect_dask import DaskTaskRunner`
+1. Add the import: `from prefect_dask import DaskTaskRunner`
-2. Specifying the task runner in the flow decorator: `@flow(task_runner=DaskTaskRunner)`
+2. Specify the task runner in the flow decorator: `@flow(task_runner=DaskTaskRunner)`
-3. Submitting tasks to the flow's task runner: `a_task.submit(*args, **kwargs)`
+3. Submit tasks to the flow's task runner: `a_task.submit(*args, **kwargs)` The parallelized code  runs in about 1/3 of the time in our test!
+And that's without distributing the workload over multiple machines.
 Here's the before and after!

 === "Before"